Gilla, Queensland: Geography

 Apart from the protected areas, the predominant land use is grazing on native vegetation.

 The D'Aigular Highway enters the locality from the north-east (Nukku) and exits to the north (Yarraman).

 The former Brisbane Valley railway line entered the locality from the north-east (Nukka) just to the south-east of the highway and exited to the north (Yarraman) immediately to the east of the highway.
 Gilla railway station is an abandoned railway station on the railway line in the north of the locality (26.8777°S 152.0393°E).

 The Ted Pukallus Weir is a dam structure on Cooyar Creek to create a water reservoir to supply drinking water to the Yarraman area.

 History

 The locality takes its name from the former Gilla railway station name which was named on 19 December 1912 using an Aboriginal word from the Wakawaka language, Bujiebara dialect, meaning native bee.

 Pidna is a Yuggera and/or Waka language word meaning ear.

-Ninety-three (93) Mile Camp Provisional School opened on 1912.
-In 1913 it was renamed Gilla Provisional School.
+Ninety-three (93) Mile Camp Provisional School opened in 1912.
+In 1913, it was renamed Gilla Provisional School.
 It closed circa 1922.

 The Ted Pukallus Weir was originally completed in 1967.
 It was badly damaged in the 2011 Queensland floods and required $9.5M worth of repairs which were completed in 2013.